droonga/droonga.org/reference/plugin/adapter/index.md

 : A [matching pattern][] for outgoing messages.
   If no pattern (`nil`) is given, any message is regarded as "matched".

+Note: On Droonga 0.9.9, they are named as `message.input_pattern` and `message.output_pattern` but changed to new configurations on Droonga 1.0.0, like above.
+If you write plugins for Droonga 0.9.9, you have to migrate it.

 ## Classes and methods {#classes}